Yukio Kagayama

 Yukio Kagayama (加賀山就臣, Kagayama Yukio) is a Japanese professional motorcycle road racer.
 He began his motorcycle racing career competing in the Japanese national championships before racing internationally in Grand Prix motorcycle racing, the Superbike World Championship as well as in the British Superbike Championship.
 Kagayama raced Suzuki motorcycles for the majority of his career.

 Motorcycle racing career

 Kagayama was born in Yokohama Japan.
 He began motorcycle racing in 1990, competing for many years in the All Japan Road Race Championship, finishing fourth in 2001.
 He also contested four 250 cc World Championship races in 1997 and 1998, finishing in the top 8 in all four races.

-In 2003 he raced in the British Superbike Championship for Rizla Suzuki, alongside double British champion John Reynolds, and had won three races when he crashed heavily at Cadwell Park.
+In 2003, Kagayama raced in the British Superbike Championship for Rizla Suzuki, alongside double British champion John Reynolds, and had won three races when he crashed heavily at Cadwell Park.
 He returned for the start of 2004, finishing 3rd in the championship despite not being at full fitness early in the season (a further crash caused a broken collarbone).